tsanjumkausar/Campus-event-management-platform/README.md

 # Campus Event Management Platform

-This project is a simple **campus event reporting system** I built.
+This project is a simple **Campus event reporting system** I built.
 The idea is that colleges can create different events (seminars, workshops, fests, etc.), and students can **register, mark attendance, and give feedback** for them.

 I used **Flask for the backend** and **SQLite as the database**.
 I created tables for things like colleges, students, events, registrations, attendance, and feedback.
 I also added some rules to keep the data clean—for example:
 - A student can’t register twice for the same event.